Tag Archive for: electric dog fence

 Why Do Escape-Artist Dogs Slip Through Traditional Fences?

 Most traditional garden fences were designed to mark boundaries—not to keep a determined dog safely inside.
 Dogs with high prey drive, separation anxiety, or just a strong curiosity can easily break free.
+Many pet owners only realise the extent of traditional fencing problems when their dog starts digging, climbing, or squeezing through gaps in the boundary.
 Common weaknesses include:

 The Problem with Traditional Fences